exasol/bucketfs-python/doc/changes/unreleased.md

 # Unreleased

+## Summary

 ## Features

 * #271: Added method `relative_to` to interface `PathLike`

+## Refactoring

+* #260: Re-locked transitive dependencies urllib3, filelock, and Werkzeug and updated to exasol-toolbox 4.0.0
+* #274: Re-locked `poetry.lock` to update vulnerable transitive dependencies

 ## Bug Fixing

 * #262: Fixed a wrong type interpretation in `path.write`.
 The chunks are now passed as a Sequence, not Iterable.

-## Internal

-* #260: Re-locked transitive dependencies urllib3, filelock, and Werkzeug and update to exasol-toolbox 4.0.0